 In 1972, Francis assisted in the formation of the Liberty Bank of New Orleans, one of the largest black-owned banks in the country, to help improve access to financial institutions for working class African Americans.
 In 1983, Francis served on the National Commission on Excellence in Education and aiding in composing its 1983 report titled “A Nation at Risk,” which summarized racism and classism with the school system and called for education reform.

 On August 29, 2005, when Hurricane Katrina hit the gulf coast, Governor Kathleen Blanco called on Francis to chair the Louisiana Recovery Authority (LRA), which had been organized to coordinate the state’s significant rebuilding efforts.
 Francis has service on numerous boards, commissions, and task force, on the local, state, and national levels.
 He has also served as an advisor for five presidents.
 Francis has been awarded twenty-two honorary degrees and several major awards, including the Presidential Medal of Freedom, the nation’s highest civilian honor for distinguished Americans.
 In 1996, he was named one of the 100 Most Effective College Administrators in America.
-Francis is a member of Sigma Pi Phi Fraternity.
+Francis is a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities.